-Zebedee is a tunneling program used to establish encrypted, authenticated connection over TCP/UDP protocol.
+Zebedee is a tunnelling program used to establish encrypted, authenticated connection over TCP/UDP protocol.
 It is available for both Windows and Linux.
-It can be downloaded from http://www.winton.org.uk/zebedee/download.html .
+You can download it from, http://www.winton.org.uk/zebedee/download.html .

-Below is the network setup based on which the Zebedee tunneling is configured.
+Below is the network setup based on which the tunnelling is configured.

 Compilation in Linux:

-The binaries for Zebedee are available for download, in the website, in order to compile Zebedee from source, the following binaries have to be downloaded from the Zebedee website.
+The binaries for it are available for download, in the website, in order to compile Zebedee from source, the following binaries have to be downloaded from the Zebedee website.

 All the tar files should be extracted in the same directory level and compiled like shown below.

 $cd blowfish-0.9.5a $make all $cd .. $cd bzip2-1.0.3 $make all $cd .. $cd zlib-1.2.3 $./configure $make all $cd .. $cd zebedee-2.4.1A $make OS=linux

 The Zebedee does authentication and encryption based on the private and public key.
 A private and public key is generated in the client side and the public key id is transferred to the server side.
 It’s server can be configured to maintain a list of public key ids from different clients in a file.
 During the initial connection from client to server, this file will be looked up by the Zebedee (server) process for authentication.
 This functionality can be specified in the configuration files (in both server and client).

 Client side private key is generated using the following command.

 Server side public key is generated using the following command.